University of Wales Trinity Saint David

 The University of Wales Trinity Saint David (UWTSD) was formed on 18 November 2010 through the merger of the University of Wales Lampeter and Trinity University College Carmarthen, under Lampeter’s Royal Charter of 1828.
 On the 1 August 2013, Swansea Metropolitan University became part of UWTSD.

-The University’s Royal Charter is the oldest in Wales and England after the universities of Oxford and Cambridge.
+The University’s Royal Charter is the oldest in Wales and also the third oldest in England and Wales, after the universities of Oxford and Cambridge.
 In 2011 HRH the Prince of Wales became its Royal Patron.

-UWTSD has a clear and exciting strategic plan which places emphasis upon applied learning, strong academic disciplines and a clear commitment to innovation, enterprise and knowledge transfer.
-This connected university is driving through structural and strategic change which is closely associated with industry, business and enterprise.
-The University has a clear national profile – delivering for Wales and celebrating its distinctiveness on a UK and international stage.
+UWTSD has a strategic plan which places emphasis upon applied learning, built on strong academic disciplines and a clear commitment to innovation, enterprise and knowledge transfer.
+The University has a clear national profile – delivering for Wales and celebrating its distinctiveness on UK and international stages.

-The learner experience is at the heart of UWTSD’s mission.
-Sustainability is being placed at the core of its planning.
-Developed through UWTSD’s award winning Institute of Sustainable Practice, Innovation and Resource Effectiveness (INSPIRE), embedding sustainable development through learning, teaching, curricula, campus, community and culture.
-The aim is to inspire individuals and develop reflective graduates and practitioners who can make a difference in society.
+Learner experience is at the heart of UWTSD’s mission, to inspire individuals and develop reflective graduates and practitioners who can make a difference in society.
 Through work-based learning, research of international excellence and knowledge transfer networks, UWTSD aims to play a pivotal role in the promotion of social justice, economic renewal and the development of social and cultural capital.